+Entitlement management only blocks external guest user accounts from signing in that were invited through entitlement management or that were added to entitlement management for lifecycle management.
+Also, note that a user will be blocked from signing in even if that user was added to resources in this directory that were not access package assignments.
 If a user is blocked from signing in to this directory, then the user will be unable to re-request the access package or request additional access in this directory.
-Do not configure blocking them from signing in if they will subsequently need to request access to other access packages.
+Do not configure blocking them from signing in if they will subsequently need to request access to this or other access packages.

 Once an external user loses their last assignment to any access packages, if you want to remove their guest user account in this directory, set Remove external user to Yes.

-Entitlement management only removes accounts that were invited through entitlement management.
-Also, note that a user will be blocked from signing in and removed from this directory even if that user was added to resources in this directory that were not access package assignments.
+Entitlement management only removes external guest user accounts that were invited through entitlement management or that were added to entitlement management for lifecycle managementh.
+Also, note that a user will be removed from this directory even if that user was added to resources in this directory that were not access package assignments.
 If the guest was present in this directory prior to receiving access package assignments, they will remain.
 However, if the guest was invited through an access package assignment, and after being invited was also assigned to a OneDrive for Business or SharePoint Online site, they will still be removed.

 If you want to remove the guest user account in this directory, you can set the number of days before it's removed.
+While an external user is notified when their access package expires, there is no notification when their account is removed.
 If you want to remove the guest user account as soon as they lose their last assignment to any access packages, set Number of days before removing external user from this directory to 0.